EswarChandVuppala555/Eswar593-Niner-PathFinder/README.md

  ├─ **/staged** - contains fully-processed documents staged for production.
 NOTE: In production, the Dockerfiles copy this folder or certain contents to their respective /app/rag_corpus folders, omitting "staged".
 The entire folder is provided to the backend and to the Chroma loader, while the frontend takes only enough information to populate dropdown menus.
 ```
 ### Docker-Compose Containers
-For going into Docker container in the power shell use this code line in the power shell:
+For getting into Docker container in the power shell use this code line in the power shell:

-    ```bash
     docker compose exec chat-backend sh
-    ```

 The Docker deployment consists of four containers: